MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-04-tlol-part-4-exploring-the-literature.markdown

 The image above shows the movement vectors from the start of a League of Legends game, zoomed into the red side spawn location.
-As you can see from the image above, the vectors have a high magnitude as players are given the "home-base" buff at the start of the game which is a temporary increase in movement speed at the start of the game which allows players move to their respective locations to get the game started quickly.
+As you can see from the image above, the vectors have a high magnitude as players are given the "home-base" buff at the start of the game which is a temporary increase in movement speed at the start of the game.
+This allows players to move to their respective locations faster to get the game started quickly.
+Each arrow (or movement vector) is the difference in position for a single champion every 1/8 of a second (the recordings are taken 8 times a second).
+That is why you can see the arrows growing larger, as the champions are running out of base, they are accelerating so they are covering more distance per timestep.

 #### Attack Sample Normalization